MyTurnyet/spftware-as-craft-blog/content/posts/thoughtsoninterviewing-2.md

 It all comes down to hiring and ensuring we have a good fit for the team and the company.
 Hiring for software development shouldn't be a body in seat process, nor should it be a search for "good enough".
 These are my thoughts on the process and I would love to hear your feedback.
-Our industry is still new enough and our processes are ever changing, and because of this, we need to continually update and refine our hiring processes, not to find the person that fits the position, but the person that better the team and the company.
+Our industry is still new enough and our processes are ever-changing, and because of this, we need to continually update and refine our hiring processes, not to find the person that fits the position, but the person that better the team and the company.

-[1]:{{% relref thoughtsoninterviewing-1.md %}}
+["previous"]:{{% relref thoughtsoninterviewing-1.md %}}
-[2]:{{% relref sixminuteinterview.md %}}
+["six-minute"]:{{% relref sixminuteinterview.md %}}